 You can see right away that it is similar to “growing pains” which was the inspiration behind the name.

 I’m sure we’re all familiar with the saying “glow up”.
 Its slang & refers to a person basically becoming the best possible version of themselves.
-That is what my blog is about – fashion & lifestyle/personal development – so i replaced the r with an l and thats how I came up with glowingpains.
+That is what my blog was about – fashion & lifestyle/personal development (I know, i know – definitely not a niche, hence why its no longer in existance) so i replaced the r with an l and thats how I came up with glowingpains.